 As winter arrives, the Lincoln County R-III School District prepares for the inevitable snow day.
-For those who make decisions about whether to run regular school bus routes or run snow routes, or to cancel school, these days are challenging.
-Many things are considered when making decisions about how to run the buses on inclement weather days, but the ultimate decision is always based on what is best for the students.
+For those who make decisions about whether to run regular school bus routes or run snow routes or cancel school, these days are challenging.
+Many things are considered when making decisions about how to run the buses on inclement weather days, but the ultimate decision is always based on what is best for students.
 Student safety is the primary concern of our school district.Every effort will be made to provide cancellation notices as early as possible.
-As soon as a decision is made, local radio and television stations are notified.
-School closings will be sent via the district's FREE mobile app, listed on the district website, sent via a parent notification system and posted on Facebook.
-You can also follow us on Twitter @Linc_R3.If the newer forms of communication do not suit your needs, do not fret.
-We still utilize traditional forms of communication as well.Please tune into these local media outlets:Channel 2 KTVIChannel 4 KMOVChannel 5 KSDK730 AM1120 AMHere are a few reminders about inclement weather days.
+As soon as a decision is made, employees and families are the first to be notified.
+Shortly following, local radio and television stations are updated.
+School closings will be sent via the district's FREE mobile app (find this on Google Play or the Apple Store), listed on the district website, sent via our parent notification system, and posted on District social media accounts.If the newer forms of communication do not suit your needs, do not fret.
+We still utilize traditional forms of communication as well.Please tune into these local media outlets:Channel 2 KTVIChannel 4 KMOVChannel 5 KSDKChannel 11 KPLRChannel 30 KDNLKMOX 98.7 FM / 1120 AMKFAV 99.9KWRE 730 AMKYRO 1280 AM / 100.7 FMHere are a few reminders about inclement weather days.
 First and Foremost: You Make the CallYou are always the best judge of your own situation and what is best for your child.
-The District makes our decision on what is best for all students and staff and that decision may not fit your individual situation.
+The District makes the best decision possible on what is best for students and staff as an overall group, and that decision may not fit your individual situation.

-Closing Due to Snow and IceLincoln County R-III School District personnel drive bus routes to check firsthand on local conditions and consult officials in neighboring school districts.
+Closing Due to Snow and IceLincoln County R-III School District personnel drive bus routes to check firsthand on local conditions and consult state and county officials as well as officials in neighboring school districts.
 Safety is always our top priority.
 Whether or not the conditions will be improving throughout the day is also considered.

 Wind Chill Considerations